circle circle

 Answer

-If you believe that you have been unfairly selected for redundancy, or that you are not been offered the correct redundancy pay or notice period, you should seek expert advice.
+If you believe that you have been unfairly selected for redundancy, or that you have not been offered the correct redundancy pay or proper notice period, you should seek expert advice.

 You have a right to find out the reasons for your redundancy and any possible alternatives with your employer.